Takeaways

 The consistent intake method takes longer to fully saturate your muscles, but it is simpler and may cause fewer side effects.
 Both methods lead to the same end result once your muscles are saturated.[32]

 As for timing, creatine can be taken at any time of the day.
-Some prefer taking it before or after a workout, but research indicates the timing doesn’t greatly affect its effectiveness9.
-Consistency is the most important factor – taking it each day.
+Some prefer taking it before or after a workout, but research indicates the timing doesn’t greatly affect its effectiveness.
+Consistency is the most important factor – taking it each day.[33]

 Dosage Recommendations